Kate Cocks

 Fanny Kate Boadicea Cocks (née Cock; 5 May 1875 – 20 August 1954) was a welfare worker and one of two of the state's first female police officers in South Australia.
 She is best known for her work with unmarried mothers and babies.
-The Kate Cocks Memorial Babies Home was named in honor of her work.
+The Kate Cocks Memorial Babies Home was named in honour of her work.

-Early life
+Early life and education

-Kate Cocks was born Fanny Kate Boadicea Cock in Moonta, South Australia.
+Kate Cocks was born Fanny Kate Boadicea Cock in Moonta, South Australia, on 5 May 1875.
 Her father Anthony was a miner, mine manager, and engineer, born in a mining district near Camborne, Cornwall, England.
 He emigrated to the Colony of South Australia and married Elizabeth George, a school teacher from Auburn.

 Cocks was home tutored after the family moved to a farm near Quorn, further north in the state.
 She had two brothers, Frank and Wellesley (died 25 February 1931).
 At a time before 1900, the family's last name changed from Cock to Cocks.